apache/airflow/docs/apache-airflow/best-practices.rst

     {{ var.json.<variable_name> }}

-Ensure use variable with template in operator, not get it in top level code.
+Make sure to use variable with template in operator, not in the top level code.

 Bad example: